koonix/hand-sanitizer-firmware/README.md

 Microcontroller firmware for a hand-detecting sanitizer dispenser project.

-Here is the PCB of this project: [hand-sanitizer-pcb](https://github.com/soystemd/hand-sanitizer-pcb)
+Here is the PCB for this project: [hand-sanitizer-pcb](https://github.com/soystemd/hand-sanitizer-pcb)